michaelgabriellson/CICS-hangman/README.md

 A COBOL/CICS-based interactive Hangman game built on a mainframe environment, showing how user interactions are handled step by step in a CICS application, DB2 integration, and BMS-driven screen handling.

-The application was presented during IBM Z Day, showcasing real-time interaction and transaction-based processing in a CICS environment.
+The application was presented during IBM Z Day in 2025, showcasing real-time interaction and transaction-based processing in a CICS environment.

 ---